-Confession: I have a Pottery Barn taste on a Target budget.
-I lust after expensive linens but used to convince myself to settle for something cheap, instead.
-Until recently.
-In 2010 I fell in love with the anthropologie rosette quilt, and though it was far more that I was comfortable spending on a quilt, I loved the quilt, and once it was made up with the rosette quilt I loved my bed, and loving my bed meant I loved my bedroom- and in the end, after using that quilt happily for years- I decided maybe a bed I love is an appropriate splurge for the master bedroom.
+My conversion started way back in 2010, when I fell in love with the Anthropologie rosette quilt, and though it was far more than I was comfortable spending on a quilt, I bought it.
+I loved it, and once the rosette duvet was on my bed, I loved my bed, and loving my bed meant I loved my bedroom- and in the end, after using that quilt happily for years- I decided maybe a bed I love is an appropriate splurge for a master bedroom.

 With a price that was about double my budget, I had trouble deciding if it would be worth it, but then the craziest thing happened…. my house in Missouri, which had been on the market for 10 months without an offer, sold to a cash buyer seemingly overnight.
 Saying goodbye was hard, but the sale put a little money in my pocket and creating a beautiful bed felt like an appropriate small splurge to indulge in before investing the remainder of the money.

 I got “over” the chrevron craze earlier than most, so I was skeptical of featuring this pattern, however the tone-on-tone textured ridges spoke more to a classic pattern than to a trend, so I made the decision and waited for the duvet to go on sale.
 After religiously checking the anthropologie website for nearly three weeks, finally a 20% off coupon appeared as a daily special and I purchased the duvet, with a $50 discount as reward for my patience.